Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     e.
 "Status: Syncing" should appear in the upper right corner of the GUI.
 Within a few minutes, this should change to "Status: Synced".
 This process doesn’t take long because the light wallet only requests and downloads the blocks that are required for that specific wallet.

     f.
-If your Total Balance is 0, you can get some testnet10 txch from [our faucet](https://chia-faucet.com/testnet "testnet10 TXCH faucet").
-Note that depending on when you read this, the faucet may only issue TXCH from an older testnet.
+If your Total Balance is 0, you can get some testnet10 txch from [our faucet](https://testnet10-faucet.chia.net "testnet10 TXCH faucet").

 3. Sync your testnet10 full_node: